 Where to get a vaccine

-Students are considered fully vaccinated in Ontario and by the university if they have received:
+Students are considered fully vaccinated in Ontario if they have received:

 - 2 doses of a COVID-19 vaccine authorized by Health Canada

 - 1 or 2 doses of a COVID-19 vaccine not authorized by Health Canada, followed by 1 dose of a COVID-19 mRNA vaccine (i.e., Pfizer or Moderna) authorized by Health Canada, or

 - 3 doses of a COVID-19 vaccine not authorized by Health Canada

 NOTE: You will not be considered fully vaccinated in Ontario or by Queen’s until 14 days after your final dose.